 Once upon a time, at the dawn of rock 'n' roll, at a holiday camp in South Wales, a boy named Billy spied a woman named Delta -- and it was love at first sight.
 And that evening, before they'd even had a chance to speak, he serenaded her from the dining-hall stage with a suitable new standard, "Why Do Fools Fall in Love?"
 And later that night, he stood outside her door, a bouquet of flowers in one hand and slicking back his hair with the other, and opened it, only to discover --

 -- she was an alien.
 With a scaly green baby.
 Just hatched from an egg.

 And he didn't care.

 It didn't matter that they came from different backgrounds.
 It didn't matter that she had a child.
-It didn't matter that -- as he soon learned -- she had a troubled past, or that merely being with her put his life in jeopardy.
+It didn't matter that she had a troubled past, or that merely being with her put his life in jeopardy.
 She was his chance at happiness.

 So he grabbed it --